Lisa G Saw • February 26, 2025

 We also saw a handful of Grey-headed Albatross flying by (above) which are marginally bigger with a wingspan of 2.2m.
 It's another beauty, with its elegant eyes and distinct black bill that has yellow upper and lower ridges and a pink-orange tip.
 I think this one might have been my favourite of the Albatross species we saw.
 (You can see another photo at the bottom of this page with its wings outstretched.)

 The weather on our journey was very changeable.
 Sometimes we'd experience a pocket of sunshine and other times the clouds and mist almost enveloped us and we could barely see any distance from the ship.
 The sea conditions were thankfully okay though, and we were allowed out on deck most of the time.
 On our last morning at sea it was quite murky looking and very poor light.
 But, we were treated to sightings of Antarctic Fur Seals sleeping in the water.
-They were just bobbing at the surface, seeimingly holding flipper to tail.
-As soon as they heard the ship though, unlike the dolphins that swam towards us, they swam and porposed away.
+They were just bobbing at the surface, seemingly holding flipper to tail.
+As soon as they heard the ship though, unlike the dolphins that swam towards us, they swam and porpoised away.

 When we were approaching South Georgia we had our first sightings of Snow Petrels.
 They literally are all white.
 They weren't as small as the Prions, but not as large as the Fulmars, with a wingspan of about 75-95cm.